The causal interpretation of acceleration factors: Discussion

-We have revealed that the observed acceleration factor is time-variant when the causal effect is time-invariant but heterogeneous, hence the time-invariant AFT model is misspecified in the presence of effect heterogeneity. \Cref{supp:table_bias} in \cref{supp-fig} displays empirically obtained estimands $\mathbb{E}[T^0] / \mathbb{E}[T^a], \, \exp \left( \mathbb{E}[\log T^0] - \mathbb{E}[\log T^a] \right)$ for all examples presented in this paper.
-This demonstrates that for misspecified time-invariant AFTs (i.e. $U_1$ is present) the estimands of time-invariant AFTs, \cref{eq:est1} and \cref{eq:est2}, can not be viewed as simple and meaningful summary measures of the treatment effect and will depend on the time-to-follow up.
-Note that in presence of effect heterogeneity, when fitting the misspecified time-invariant AFT model to two studies with different time-to-follow up, two different estimands are targeted so that the results are not comparable.
-On the other hand, $\theta_m(t)$ are the same for both studies and can simply not be identified after the time-to-follow up.
-Consequently, time-invariant AFTs must be employed if heterogeneity is believed to be present.
+Because effect heterogeneity induces time-variation in the marginal acceleration factor, a time-invariant AFT model is necessarily misspecified in such settings. \Cref{supp:table_bias} in \cref{supp-fig} displays empirically obtained estimands $\mathbb{E}[T^0] / \mathbb{E}[T^1], \, \exp \left( \mathbb{E}[\log T^0] - \mathbb{E}[\log T^1] \right)$ for all examples presented in this paper.
+This demonstrates that for misspecified time-invariant AFTs (i.e. $U_1$ is present) the estimands of time-invariant AFTs, \cref{eq:est1} and \cref{eq:est2}, can not be viewed as simple and meaningful summary measures of the treatment effect and will depend on the follow-up times.
+Thus, in the presence of effect heterogeneity, when fitting the misspecified time-invariant AFT model to two studies with different follow-up times, two different estimands are targeted so that the results are not comparable.
+On the contrary, the time-variant acceleration factor $\theta_m$, is the same for both studies until the shortest end time of both studies and is simply not defined for one of the studies thereafter.
+Consequently, time-variant AFTs must be employed if effect heterogeneity is believed to be present.

-As shown in Section \ref{S:Confounding}, the presented results generalize to a setting with confounding, but in the absence of unmeasured confounding, since conditional AFT models can be used to estimate $\theta_{\text{adj}}$ which then equals $\theta$.
-However, it must be clear that in the presence of confounding $\theta_{m}$ itself does not have a valid causal interpretation.
-Practitioners should appropriately adjust for confounders and reason why there are no unmeasured confounders to leverage the causal interpretation of the AFT model.
+To account for confounding, AFT models may be fitted using inverse probability of treatment weighting and also offer an intuitive framework for modeling time-to-event data with covariate adjustment.
+As shown in Section \ref{S:Confounding}, the presented results generalize to a setting with confounding, but in the absence of unmeasured confounding, since conditional AFT models can be used to estimate a standardized acceleration factor which identifies $\theta$.
+However, it must be clear that in the presence of confounding the marginal acceleration factor itself does not have a valid causal interpretation.
+Additionally, in the presence of effect heterogeneity, $\theta$ may vary across strata of all variables.
+As a consequence, stratum-specific acceleration factors should not be interpreted as identifying the marginal causal effect.
+Practitioners must therefore carefully distinguish between conditional and marginal interpretations when adjusting for confounders, and explicitly justify the absence of unmeasured confounding in order to support causal conclusions based on AFT models.
 In a setting with time-varying treatments, that we do not consider in this work, more sophisticated methods may be necessary to appropriately adjust for time-varying confounding (\cite{hernan2005structural}).

 In summary, we have demonstrated that AFT models offer a satisfactory alternative to proportional hazard models due to the interpretability of the estimands.
 However, we have illustrated that in the presence of effect heterogeneity it is virtually impossible that a time-invariant AFT model is well-specified so that a time-variant model is necessary for accurate causal inference.
 The practical implementation of the latter may still present a significant hurdle for practitioners.